renspringlea/ryba.ren/books.md

 # 2024
 april 2024 -> end of 2024
 ## Classics
+- The Old Man and the Sea (Ernest Hemingway)
+> Beautiful.
+> "But are they worthy to eat him?
+No. Of course not."
+> "God, help me endure."
 - We Have Always Lived in the Castle (Shirley Jackson)
 > Excellent of course, but didn't grab me quite as much as Hill House.
 The OCD is a bit heartbreaking but also I kinda understand.
 The last few chapters are very powerful and heartbreaking.
 - Wuthering Heights (Emily Bronte)